ICT-Infer/timelog/README.md

 ### Ticketed

-* #4: Close to no concern has yet been given to endianness.
+* saas-by-erik/timelog#4: Close to no concern has yet been given to endianness.
-* #5: The tests only check the `tl` execution return values.
+* saas-by-erik/timelog#5: The tests only check `tl` execution return values.
   They need to be rewritten so that they additionally test the actual outcome.

 ### Not ticketed